What Is Resource Planning?

 • Resource Leveling: Leveling resources is a juggling act, whereby you manage resource availability across a project or across multiple projects.
 It can be accomplished by extending the duration you had planned for certain tasks to be accomplished by adjusting the start and end dates, depending on whether you have the resources to complete them now or not.

-There are four main stages to resource planning one should follow to ensure your bottom line stays firm and you are able to get the available resources when you need them.
+There are four main stages to resource planning one should follow to ensure your bottom line stays firm and you can get the available resources when you need them.
 This is also called the resource management life cycle.

 1. Ascertain Resources

-After you’ve evaluated the situation and determined what the objectives of the project are, you have to select the right strategy and estimate the resources that you’ll need to reach that goal.
+After you’ve evaluated the situation and determined the project objectives, you have to select the right strategy and estimate the resources that you’ll need to reach that goal.
 Resource forecasting must be thought through as efficiently and cost-effectively as possible.
 These resources include labor, materials, equipment, facilities and others, such as admin, subcontractors, etc.

 2. Procure Resources